If you want to take the PTE-Academic Exam, you need first to understand how it is scored. The PTE is different from

 - Highlight Incorrect Words (Listening)

-In the above three tasks, you will lose points for choosing incorrect options, but the minimum score you will receive is 0.
+In the above three tasks, you will lose points for choosing incorrect options, but the minimum score you will

 Next Step: Take a PTE Mock Test

 We hope that this blog has given you a clear picture of the scoring in